Throughout the planning phase, an in depth understanding of the client’s business is reached.

 Common practices: Competitive analysis, contextual user inquiries, surveys, heuristic evaluation, and interviews with stakeholders, users, and SMEs.

-A shared understanding of the business.
-Reduced product risk with validated product concepts.
-Definition of the project’s Minimum Viable Product (MVP).
-A prioritized list of features for development.
+Common outcome expectations include: a shared understanding of the business, reduced product risk with validated product concepts, definition of the project’s minimum viable product (MVP), and a prioritized list of features for development.

 “Igor's innovative ideas topped with a strong understanding of the business and development cycle makes Igor a great asset to any team.”